Uxellodunum: Commentaries, Book 8

 Caesar saw that his work could never be brought to a successful conclusion if similar revolts were allowed to break out constantly in different parts of the county and believed his "clemency" was so well known that no one would think him a cruel man if he took severe measures.
 He, therefore, decided to deter all others by making an example of the defenders of Uxellodunum.
 All who had borne arms had their hands cut off and were then let go so that everyone might see what punishment was meted evildoers.

 Location and conservation of site

-There has been long-running controversy as to the location of Uxellodunum.
+In the 19th century there was controversy as to the location of Uxellodunum.

-Charles Athanase Walckenaer asserted that Uxellodunum was to be identified with the village of Capdenac on the river Lot.
+Charles Athanase Walckenaer asserted that Uxellodunum was to be identified with the village of Capdenac- le -Haut (Lot départment) on the river Lot.

 The site of Cantayrac (Tarn-et-Garonne) was also proposed by Eloi Itard, André Noché and Fernand Réveille; in particular, this site corresponds much more than the others to the description made by Hirtius.

+Napoleon III's history of Julius Caesar drew attention to features at Puy d'Issolud which appear to relate to the water engineering undertaken during the siege.